JAmcevoy/Peace_of_Mind/README.md

   - The Factors That Can Influence Your Mental State section will provide the user with useful information on different factors that affect mental health.
   - This section is valuable to the user as they will learn more about some of the things we might not know contribute to a bad mental state, encouraging them to practice meditation more often.
+  - I moved this information to the right side of the page to separate the information letting the user know it is different information.
+  - With a smaller screen, the gap between the two divs closes to make the best of the space but the color still sets apart the information.

   ![Benefits of a Healthy Mind](https://github.com/JAmcevoy/Peace_of_Mind/blob/main/assets/images/benefits_page-small.JPG)